 The key takeaway is that each marker has a specific job: one points to your changes, one separates the two versions, and the last one signals the end of the incoming changes.

 Once you've edited all the conflicted files and they look good, you need to let Git know you're done.
 This is a critical step in the git merge conflict resolution process.
-You’ll stage the cleaned-up files using the git add
+You’ll stage the cleaned-up files using the git add command.

 git add conflicted-file-1.js conflicted-file-2.css